 The children will still be given a weekly spelling sheet to put into their planners and they will be tested the following Monday.
 As in Year 5, the children will be encouraged to learn their times tables and we have changed ‘Times Tables Tuesday’ for ‘TTRockstars Tuesday’, where the children will be given the opportunity to use the ipads for the online version of TTRockstars to help with multiplication tables fluency.
 Rewards will be given for being able to recall their times tables facts quickly.
 ‘Times Tables Tuesday’ was very popular last year, as the children became very keen to pick up their badges and certificates during our achievement assemblies and it got very competitive!
 I hope they will enjoy ‘TTRockstars Tuesday’ even more.
 The children will be given their login details so they can also use TTRockstars at home and some mathematics homework will be on that.
 English tasks will also be handed out as appropriate, with the due date written in their planners.
 Mathematics homework will be given out weekly, Topic and Science homework will be issued as appropriate, again to be recorded in the childrens’ planners.
 Any help you can give your child is appreciated.
 Any work not completed at home will be completed during break or lunch times.
 It is the children’s responsibility to ensure it is completed on time.

-Our Topic this half term is called ‘It’s All Greek to me’, covering the Ancient Greeks.
-I have attached an overview of the areas covered during this half term.

 PE

 PE is on Wednesday afternoons and Thursday mornings.
 They will have Dance in the hall and Games outside.
 It is important that the children always have their full PE kit in school and that as it gets cooler, they have a school hoodie or plain black or red tracksuit top and jogging/tracksuit trousers they can wear outside.
 As the children are getting older they may also bring a small roll-on deodorant as part of their PE kit.
 We ask that all earrings are not worn on PE days or that your child is able to take them out themselves.
 Please could you ensure, particularly on PE days, that all long hair is tied up.

-Children can eat fruit brought in from home during their morning break.

 Dismissal

 After the first part-week, the pupils will be dismissed from the classroom.
-I will not be supervising their exit from the school site.
 Should you wish to have a quick word with me please send your child back to class to get me.
-If a longer meeting is required please telephone the school office to arrange a mutually convenient time.
+If a longer meeting is required, please contact the school office to arrange a mutually convenient time.

 If you have any queries or concerns, do not hesitate to get in touch with me.